easyCZ/SLIP-A-2015/report/hayden.md

 The differential signal we are trying to obtain is in the order of 500μV, meaning we must obtain a gain of around 30dB to obtain a usable signal.
 This, as is to be expected with high gain amplifiers, introduces a large amount of noise into the signal.
-Thankfully - for the basic QRS sequence we are interested in - the signal frequency content is around 10Hz, allowing us to filter a large amount of the noise introduced.

-As the output of the circuit was to be sampled at around 25Hz, we also took care to ensure that we had sufficient filtering beyond 12.5Hz to avoid aliasing.
+We were also aware that the output of the circuit was to be sampled at 50Hz (discussed in more detail in the "mbed programming" section below).
+To avoid aliasing, we are forced to ensure that frequencies beyond 25Hz are sufficiently filtered out (to conform with the Nyquist–Shannon sampling theorem).

+While high frequency components of an ECG trace can sometimes be of interest, the maximum frequency of the basic QRS sequence is 10Hz, allowing us to filter at slightly above 10Hz.
+This not only satisfies our sampling requirement, but also significantly reduces the amount of noise seen in the signal.

 Roy was responsible for the initial circuit design (based on Jason Nguyen's circuit [^1]), which I then built and tested.
 Following initial testing, Roy and